department-of-veterans-affairs/vagov-content/pages/covid-research-for-usability-testing-only.md

 The medicines many of us rely today come from health research.

-## Why should I consider participating in a VA research study?
+## Why should I consider volunteering for resarch with VA instead of with other organizations or companies?

 ## What can I expect if I sign up for VA's COVID-19 volunteer list?